currys-co-uk/mobile-manager/CONTRIBUTING.md

 # Contributions welcome
 Mobile manager project is meant to help others to manage their phones connected to their computers.
 As we'd like to help others, we are open to other helping us as well.
-We surely cannot manage to advance Mobile Manager forward as we wish to buy ourselves.
+We surely cannot manage to advance Mobile Manager forward as we'd wish to.

 If you are interested in the project or you wish to help, read below our basic contribution guidelines and get started!
 ## Become a contributor